hilton/hilton.github.com/blog/_posts/2023-01-31-product-arithmetic.md

 Scientists, on the other hand, call that _fabricating data_ and don’t approve.
 Scientists also pay attention to technical details, such as numeric precision.

-By multiplying factors, RICE multiplies uncertainty, so even if you could reasonably call prioritisation a science, the result would only have the same precision as the least precise factor.
+By multiplying factors, RICE multiplies uncertainty, so even if you could reasonably call prioritisation a science, a RICE score still only has the same precision as the least precise factor.
 No-one ever said, ‘I have estimated _reach_ to three significant figures’.
 In software product development, you might as well limit precision to t-shirt sizes.